telerik/justmock-docs/integration/continuous-integration/teamcity.md

 In this article we will show you how to integrate Telerik JustMock with __TeamCity__.

-## Integrating JustMock within TeamCity using MS Build Tasks

-The first possible way to integrate TelerikJustMock with __TeamCity__ is by using JustMock [MSBuild Tasks]({%slug justmock/integration/msbuild-tasks%}).
-This could be appropriate if you have predefined XML for your build process to follow.

 ## Integrating JustMock within TeamCity using Windows Batch Command

 Another approach for integrating TelerikJustMock with __TeamCity__ is provided by the __"Command Line" runner type__ build step in the project build configuration.
 To see how to execute __JustMock__ test DLLs via the __Command Prompt__, refer to [Windows Batch Command]({%slug justmock/integration/windows-batch-command%}).